golanlevin/60-212/2025/assignments/assignment_1.md

 * Unless otherwise indicated, feel welcome to use AI systems while programming, such as ChatGPT, Claude, or CoPilot. *(In your project reports, be sure to indicate that you received assistance from these systems.)*
 * If you find it helpful, Lauren McCarthy's book, "[Getting Started with p5.js](https://learning.oreilly.com/library/view/getting-started-with/9781457186769/?sso_link=yes&sso_link_from=cmu-edu)" is available online for free through the CMU libraries.
-* Remember, if you get stuck while making the projects, you can always give a shout in the `#haaaalp` channel in the course Discord.
+* Remember, if you get stuck while making a project, you can always give a shout in the `#haaaalp` channel in the course Discord!

 ---